Skip to main content

 unsafe_ptr

-Get an UnsafePointer to the underlying array.
+Gets an unsafe pointer to the underlying array storage.

 Returns: